solusio/solus-cloud-images/README.md

 The repository was created by the SolusIO team.

 SolusIO comes with a number of OS images available out of the box.
-However you may want to build your own custom OS images (with desired parameters, installed packages, OS versions, and so on).
+However you may want to build your custom OS images (with desired parameters, installed packages, OS versions, and so on).

 This repository will help you do so.
 It contains a number of scripts and configs to help you build custom `cloud-init` compatible QEMU/KVM OS images.

 ## 1. Checking prerequisites

-Firstly, check if the management server meets the following requirements:
+Check if the management server meets the following requirements:

 - Enabled nested virtulization
 - Installed `qemu-kvm` package